Spotlight on Kelly Chapman Meyer: Warrior, Surfer, Yogi and Friend

-The AHA is a scientifically based organization so I think the gardens have been a great form of communication for them – because they are super touchy feely.
+The AHA is a scientifically-based organization so I think the gardens have been a great form of communication for them, because they are super touchy-feely.
 All the experiences and pre and post surveys and anecdotal evidence from the gardens really help them shape, from an authentic place, food policy and lunchroom guidelines.
-We’re just trying to say, “Hey, Cheetos are not really food!”
-(Laughs).
+We’re just trying to say, “hey, Cheetos are not really food!”
 You’ve got to start somewhere.
-It’s really been wonderful and I’m grateful to everybody, it’s now a huge team of people in 35 states working together to help kids get healthy.
-It has been a lovely, lovely experience!
+It’s really been wonderful and I’m grateful to everybody.
+It’s now a huge team of people in 35 states working together to help kids get healthy.
 Kids love the garden, they totally engage and it’s been a really satisfying, gratifying experience!

-XPT: Talk to us about your journey with XPT in terms of the actual Experiences.
-Do you have any advice to others who are considering attending and what has been your favorite part about the Experiences themselves?
+XPT: Talk to us about your XPT success story in terms of the actual Experiences.
+Do you have any advice to others who are considering attending?
+What has been your favorite part about the Experiences themselves?

-I remember one day, I did a pool workout and then the sauna and ice and then Laird made me one of his coffees, which I’d never had before.
-(Click here for more info on Laird’s Superfood coffee products) I drank that coffee and I drove home and it felt like I was in a fourth dimension.
+I remember one day, I did a pool workout and then the sauna and ice, and then Laird made me one of his coffees, which I’d never had before.
+I drank that coffee and I drove home and it felt like I was in a fourth dimension.
 Everything was so clear and my body, mind and soul were ticking like a Swiss watch!
 I think the combination of all these things is really powerful.
 That’s what people are going to get to feel at the XPT Experience.
 And what’s great is they can bring it back and incorporate it into their lives.
 They are going to understand just how powerful the combination of all those things are that make up The XPT Experience.

 XPT: Let’s talk about your many efforts for the environment, large and small.
-What are some daily changes you make in your life each day in an effort to limit your personal environmental impact that you might suggest others adopt in order to preserve our world?
+What are some daily changes you’ve made in your life each day to limit your personal environmental impact?
+What habits might you suggest others adopt to preserve our world?